namniak/imgCoverEffect/README.md

 });
 ```

-Use with already existing HTMLImageElement
+Use with already existing HTMLImageElement:

 ```
 var img = document.getElementById('imgID');